-SOWK7563: Macro Practice Across Systems
+SOWK7563 : Macro Practice: Organizational Leadership and Community Practice

-This is the third practice class in the Integrated Clinical and Community Practice track.
-Content will focus on four major components: program development, program evaluation (outcomes-based practice), leadership, and policy analysis and implementation.
+This course is focused on four major components: program development, program evaluation (outcomes-based practice), leadership, and policy analysis and implementation.
 These components will be explored using general best practice ideals, but each student will identify one or more areas of practice (child welfare, healthcare, criminal justice) within which to complete course assignments.
 In addition to classroom content, the students will be expected to implement a macro project in the community based on one or more components of the class.
+Credits 2

-SOWK7563L: Macro Practice Across Systems Lab
+SOWK7563L : Macro Practice: Organizational Leadership and Community Practice Lab